Back to all posts

 The biggest question people have is usually about tipping.
 Since massage is a personal service, tipping your therapist is a standard and appreciated practice.
 A good rule of thumb is to tip 20% of the service cost, similar to what you might leave at a restaurant or salon.
 While you can often add a tip to your card payment, bringing cash is a thoughtful gesture that ensures your therapist receives it directly and immediately.
 Don’t stress about it too much—the most important thing is to communicate with your therapist and relax.

-How to Prepare for Your Session
+How to Prepare Before You Arrive

 Once you’re in the private treatment room, your therapist will step out to allow you to get ready.
 You can undress to your personal comfort level.
 Some people prefer to leave their underwear on, while others choose to be completely nude.
 It’s entirely up to you.
 You’ll lie on the massage table and cover yourself with the sheet or towel provided.
 Your therapist will keep you securely covered—a technique called “draping”—throughout the session, only uncovering the specific part of your body they are working on.
 Our team of licensed professionals is dedicated to maintaining your privacy and comfort at all times.

-After Your Massage: Care and Follow-Ups
+After Your Massage: Self-Care and Next Steps

 After your massage, take your time getting up.
 You might feel deeply relaxed or even a little lightheaded.
 Your therapist will likely recommend drinking plenty of water to help flush out any toxins released from your muscles.
 It’s also normal to feel a bit sore the next day, especially after a deep tissue or Ashiatsu massage, much like you would after a good workout.
 Most importantly, remember that you are always in control.
 If at any point during a massage you feel uncomfortable or that a boundary has been crossed, you have every right to speak up and end the session immediately.